ZukisaniG/Codveda_Data_Analytics/README.md

 - `high`: 8 missing values
 - `low`: 8 missing values

-There were no duplicate rows in the dataset.
+No duplicate rows were found.

 ---

 ## Level 1: Task 2 - Exploratory Data Analysis

-Exploratory Data Analysis was performed to understand the dataset and identify patterns, trends, and relationships.
+Exploratory Data Analysis was performed on the cleaned stock prices dataset to understand patterns, trends, and relationships.

 EDA steps included:

 - Calculated summary statistics
 - Calculated mean, median, mode, and standard deviation
-- Created histograms to understand data distributions
+- Created histograms to show data distributions
 - Created boxplots to identify spread and possible outliers
 - Created scatter plots to examine relationships between variables
 - Calculated correlations between numerical features
 - Created a correlation heatmap

+Key findings:

-The analysis showed that stock price variables such as `open`, `high`, `low`, and `close` are strongly correlated with each other.
-This is expected because they all represent price movements within the same trading period.
+- The stock price columns `open`, `high`, `low`, and `close` were strongly correlated.
+- This strong relationship is expected because these fields all describe stock price movement during the same trading period.
+- Trading volume behaved differently from the price variables and showed weaker relationships with stock prices.

 ---